 HOW TO SAY THE TIME IN ITALIAN

-This is a topic which is often overlooked, while should be not.
-Anyone can ask you what time is in for any number of reasons during your trips to Italy, and you want to be prepared to answer in the best way.
+This is a topic that is often overlooked, but should not be.
+Anyone can ask you what time it is? for any number of reasons during your trips to Italy, and you want to be prepared to answer in the best way.

-First things first, the word time has two primary meanings in Italian.
+First, the word “time” has two primary meanings in Italian.

-The time, by the clock, translates in Italian into ora
+The time, by the clock, is translated into ora

 Che ore sono?

-As you might notice by yourself, both the word “ore” and the verb “essere” appear in its plural form.
-This makes sense, because the time in Italian is plural, as numbers are plural.
+As you might notice by yourself, both the word “ore” and the verb “essere” appear in their plural form.
+This makes sense, because “time” in Italian is plural, just as numbers are plural.

 - Sono le 9 – it’s 9 am (or 9 pm)

-There are few exceptions to the rule and involve the number 1, which is, by any means, singular.
+There are a few exceptions to the rule that involve the number 1, which is, by any means, singular.